 To date, the results achieved so far have indicated that STDP learning in spatially extended dendrites supports the emergence of clustered spatial organization of functional inputs.
-The emergence of spatially segregated clusters and the overall patterning of the dendritic mosaic jointly depends on the degree of competition, the mean input frequency, the degree of intrinsic balance introduced by the STDP rule, and the shape or morphology of the dendrite.
-The latest results indicate that there is a complex multi-dimensional parameter space where a small distinct region of this space supports the formation of spatially segregated clusters across dendrites.
+The emergence of spatially segregated clusters and the overall patterning of the dendritic mosaic jointly depends on the degree of competition, the mean input frequency and the degree of intrinsic balance introduced by the STDP rule.
+The latest results indicates that there is a complex multi-dimensional parameter space where a small distinct region of this space supports the formation of spatially segregated clusters across dendrites.